interactions-py/interactions.py/docs/index.rst

 Deprecation Notice
 =================
 Please note, this version is now deprecated.
-We are recommending migrate to v5. `Migration guide from v4`_
+We are recommending you migrate to v5. `Migration guide from v4`_

 interactions.py
 ===============